bradgarropy/hue-sdk/readme.md

 | ---- | ---------- | ----------- |
 | `id` | `"abc123"` | Light id.   |

-Get all information for a single light.
+Get all information for a specific light.

 ```javascript
 hue.readLight("abc123")